mikepatel/Text-2-Image-GAN/README.md

 # Text-2-Image-GAN
-Text to Image Synthesis with Flowers data set
+A GAN that performs Text-to-Image synthesis using the Oxford-102 Flowers data set Based on the work of: